KaiBot3000/pajamaTalks/README.md

 - Hosts practice room to make sure everyone knows how to screen share, etc.
 - Hosts online/sets up chatrooms
 - Sets up place to share slides
+- Send out link to speakers and audience beforehand

 **Time Keeper**
+- Can also be organizer
 - Gives signal at...
     - 1 minute left
     - No time (5-7 min)